GandhiRam2202/order-management-front/README.md

 # Order Management System - Frontend

-A modern **React.js frontend application** for an **Order Management System**.
-This application allows users to browse products, place orders, track order status, and allows admins to manage orders and products.
+A modern **React.js frontend application** for an **Order Management System** where users can browse products, place orders, and track their order status while admins can manage products and orders.

-The frontend communicates with the backend API built using **Node.js, Express, and MongoDB**.
+This frontend communicates with the backend built using **Node.js, Express, MongoDB, and Socket.IO**.

 ---